hatfieldlibrary/solr_ocr_processor/README.md

 ## Installation

-#### Binary Files:
+#### Solr Core

-DSpace 7.x should eventually include OS-specific directories with starter configuration files and a Solr core that's pre-configured for the `solr-ocrhighlighting` plugin.
+Add the word_highlighting plugin to your Solr cores.
+DSpace 7.x may eventually include a starter core for you to use.
+In the meantime, see the `solr-ocrhighlighting` documentation for more details.

+#### Binary Executables files and Sample Configuration:

+Archive files for various platforms are provided in the [Release List](https://github.com/mspalti/solr_ocr_processor/releases).

-In the meantime, you can build from source.
+You can also build from source.

-`go build -o /output/directory main.go `
+`go build -o /output/directory/<filename> main.go`

 For a specific platform:

-`env GOOS=<target-OS> GOARCH=<target-architecture> go build -o /output/directory main.go `
+`env GOOS=<target-OS> GOARCH=<target-architecture> go build -o /output/directory/<filename> main.go`

-#### Docker
+#### Using Docker

 Pull from Docker Hub: